CJTAYL/CJTAYL/README.md

 The purpose of the project was to compare k-means clustering informed by an elbow plot and silhouette score.
 The implementations were evaluated using internal and external metrics.
 The results of the project indicated that k-means clustering informed by silhouette score performed better on the internal metrics and k-means clustering informed by an elbow plot performed better on the external metrics.

+Methods & Tools: Python, Scikit-learn, Pandas, Matplotlib, Numpy, and Seaborn

 **Comparison of Machine Learning Models to Detect Heart Disease** [GitHub](https://github.com/CJTAYL/heart_disease) (Under Construction)

 Four machine learning algorithms were used to predict heart disease in a set of patients.
 The algorithms used were (a) Logistic regression, (b) Random forest, (d) Support-vector machine, and (e) k-Nearest neighbor.
-All models were built with Scikit-learn.
 The models were evaluated using accuracy, sensitivity, F1 score, and Area Under the Curve - Receiver Operating Characteristic (AUC-ROC).
 The results of the project indicated that k-Nearest neighbor was the best performing algorithm.

+Methods & Tools: Python, Scikit-learn, Pandas, Matplotlib, Seaborn, Math, and Numpy

 **Web App to Screen for Diabetes** [Shiny App](https://shorturl.at/ntxVX)

-Designed and built web app to predict the probability of a person having diabetes based on sex, age, presence of hypertension, history of heart disease, body mass index, HbA1c level, and blood glucose level using R and Shiny.
+Designed and built web app to predict the probability of a person having diabetes based on sex, age, presence of hypertension, history of heart disease, body mass index, HbA1c level, and blood glucose level.

+Methods & Tools: Logistic Regression, R, and Shiny

 ## Education
 - M.S., Data Science | University of Colorado, Boulder (_March 2024_)